Hans-Jeiger/SpectatorDrones/README.md

 #### Limitations

-As the plugin works now, it works in 3d projects where there is sufficient open space above the playing area.
+As the plugin is now, it works in 3d projects where there is sufficient open space above the playing area.
 Due to not having very sophisticated methods for pathfinding and collision avoidance, the drones  will not work well in cluttered areas.

 ### Installing